Dead Inside (song): Composition

 "Dead Inside" is an electronic rock and synth-pop song.
 Music magazine Rolling Stone described the song as a "relationship horror song" that "sets up the drama on [the band's] new album 'Drones'".
 According to the article, "Muse turn the tumultuous end of a relationship into a funky pop song on "Dead Inside," the latest track from their upcoming LP, Drones.
 Frontman Matt Bellamy sings the chorus with his bandmates as a shocking, gang-vocal stinger to bass-heavy verses like, 'I see magic in your eyes/on the outside you're ablaze and alive, but you're dead inside.'"
 Consequence of Sound critic Collin Brennan also described the track as synth-pop, comparing it to the works of Depeche Mode.

 Music video

-On 3 April 2015, Muse teased pictures of the filming of the song's music video on their as well as drummer Dominic Howard's Instagram account.
-On 5 April 2015, both American contemporary dancer Kathryn McCormick and So You Think You Can Dance finalist Will Wingfield were confirmed to feature in the music video for "Dead Inside".
+On 3 April 2015, Muse teased pictures of the filming of the song's music video on both the band's and drummer Dominic Howard's Instagram accounts.
+On 5 April 2015, both the American contemporary dancer Kathryn McCormick and the So You Think You Can Dance finalist Will Wingfield were confirmed to feature in the music video for "Dead Inside".
 The video was released on 28 April 2015, and was directed by Robert Hales.